fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 _Flow Selectors_ are used by flow control and observability components instantiated by Aperture Agents like [_Classifiers_][classifier], [_Flux Meters_][flux-meter] and [_Concurrency Limiters_][cl]. _Flow Selectors_ define
-scoping rules – how these components should select flows for their operations.
+scoping rules that decide how these components should select flows for their operations.

 A _Flow Selector_ consists of: